-As shown in the graphic, these three positions overlap.
+As shown in the graphic, these three product positions overlap.
 This is deliberate.
 Execution of these tasks must be collaborative in order to succeed.
-For example, Win/Loss Analysis is an excellent data source for Positioning and the Buying Process.
-Your PLM and PMM ought to perform win/loss visits together to ensure you gain the most value.
+For example, win/loss analysis is an excellent data source for positioning and the buying process.
+Your Product Line Manager and Product Marketing Manager ought to perform win/loss visits together to ensure you gain the most value.

 But do not confuse execution with ownership.
 Ownership of a task equates to accountability.
-As the executive leader of a team structured this way, the PLM is held accountable for win/loss analysis even when the TPM and PMM gather the win/loss data.
+For example, as the executive leader of a team structured this way, the Product Line Manager is held accountable for win/loss analysis even if their team members are the ones that gather the win/loss data.

 First Triad Tier: Director, Product Strategy

 The director of product strategy has a business-orientation and is responsible for the development and implementation of the strategic plan for a specific product family.
 They maintain close relationships with the market (customers, evaluators, and potentials) for awareness of market needs.
 This includes identification of appropriate markets and development of effective marketing strategies and tactics for reaching them.
 This person is involved through all stages of a product family’s lifecycle.

 - Discover and validate market problems (both existing and future customers)

 - Seek new market opportunities by leveraging the company’s distinctive competence

 - Provide oversight of strategy, technical, and marketing aspects of all products in the portfolio